hb84ffm/heaps/PROOF.md

 # Proof that heap runtime is of $`O(log(n))`$ <br>

-A heap (balanced binary tree) is a tree that has for each parent (node) a maximum of  $`2`$ children, while the last level always occurs without children and is called leaves.<br>
+A heap (balanced binary tree) is a tree that carries for each parent (node) a maximum of  $`2`$ children, while last level always occurs without children and is called leave.<br>
 The runtime boundary for such a heap is in worst case $`O(log(n))`$.
 We will proof this by (a) deriving the general formula of such a "worst case" balancing operation (root to leave!) and (b) show that the formula has a boundary of $`O(log(n))`$.<br>
 We state that $`n`$ is the number of inputs to the algorithm.